darwaishx/Deep-Learning-With-Deep-Lens/1-KnowYourDevice/1-RegisterYourDevice/README.md

  ![](assets/createstack3.png)

- - You can now move to step 7.
-Step 6 shows how you can create these IAM roles manually from AWS IAM console.
+ - You can now move to step 5.

   <details>
     <summary>Manual steps to create IAM roles for DeepLens</summary>